Skip to main content

 • “The good parts of the early game were lost as it progressed, and the only so-so graphics and terrible voice acting all combine to make me say don't waste your money on this.”

-• “-the graphics and art style feel a bit barren and aren't as detailed as other contemporary adventures.”
+• “The graphics and art style feel a bit barren and aren't as detailed as other contemporary adventures.”

 • music

-42 mentions Positive Neutral Negative
+44 mentions Positive Neutral Negative

 The music in the game is widely praised for its charm and ability to enhance the overall atmosphere, with many reviewers noting its emotional impact during key moments.
 The soundtrack is described as pleasant and well-integrated with the gameplay, although some players expressed a desire for more variation in the background music.
-Overall, the combination of music, sound design, and art direction contributes significantly to the game's memorable experience.
+Overall, the combination of music, sound design, and art direction contributes significantly to the game's appeal, making it a memorable experience.

 • “The journey of the title character, delivery man Alum Descry, is an intense and addictive emotional roller coaster, with all the eccentricities of its chosen art style, and set to a splendid soundtrack.”